 - Any concern that you feel warrants emergent attention

 Please note that if you need emergency care, call 911 or visit your local emergency department.
 You should not use telehealth services for medical emergencies.

 Is it free to use Walk In?

-Yes, you can use Walk In to connect with a Canadian licensed physician to obtain a prescription.
-Prescribing is up to the discretion and medical judgment of the doctor however.
-Our team of physicians can send the prescription to your local pharmacy of have the pharmacy deliver it to you for free.
-After consultation with the doctor, they decide whether or not a prescription is indicated for your condition.
-Prescriptions can be faxed directly to a pharmacy of your choice or a pharmacy can deliver it to your door-step for free.
+Yes, you can use Walk In’s virtual care platform to connect with a Canadian-licensed physician to obtain a prescription.
+Prescribing is up to the discretion and medical judgment of the doctor, however.
+Our team of physicians can send the prescription to your local pharmacy or have the pharmacy deliver it to you for free.
+After your virtual consultation with the doctor, they decide whether or not a prescription is indicated for your condition.
+Prescriptions can be faxed directly to a pharmacy of your choice or a pharmacy can deliver them to your door-step for free.

-Can I use Walk In to get a doctor’s note?
+Can I use Walk In to get an online doctor’s note?